10 Ways to get rid of the static in your hair

 4 – Discharge of static to the ground

 There are many ways to discharge this static electricity in the hair and body, which negatively affects them together.
 The most common method is the discharge of static electricity from the body to the ground, where you get rid of its presence in your body.
-This method is to stand or walk for five minutes on the soil, or the floor of the house which made of concrete tiles.
+This method is to stand or walk for five minutes on the soil, or the floor of the house made of concrete tiles.
 Knowing that soil is better and faster.

 5 – Use Moisturizing Hair Products